michaelrbock/docs/source/index.html.md

 | `fromScreen`    | Screen user was on when they pressed the back button           |
 | `depositOption` | Option user chose during the deposit options                   |

+## Metadata

+When initializing the [Transact SDK](#transact-sdk) or creating a Task [using a Linked Account](#use-a-linked-account) you can pass a `metadata` parameter.
+You can use this parameter to attach key-value data that will be returned in webhook events.

+Metadata is useful for storing additional, structured information on a Task.
+As an example, you could store an order ID from your system to track your user's process with a direct deposit.
+Metadata is not used by Atomic and won't be seen by your users.

+Do not store any sensitive information (bank account numbers, card details, etc.) as metadata.

 # Webhooks

 ### Webhooks are a useful way to receive automated updates, and send timely notification to your user as a transaction progresses.